 When you come to your initial appointment you will be asked to complete our full patient registration form and sign our privacy notice to confirm your consent allowing us to process your information.

 Your therapist will collect all the medical information that they need to treat you during your assessment.
 The assessment will be recorded on the clinical record and not will be shared without consent.

 Ownership of Clinical Records

-The Company will be the owner of all physiotherapy treatment records.
+The Company will be the owner of all treatment records.
 This is considered to be the most appropriate means of ensuring that sensitive data is managed in accordance with GDPR governance rules and yet still enable records to be freely shared by all of the practitioners involved in each episode of care.
-Physiotherapy Associates will assume the role of Data Controller on behalf of The Company in this respect.
+Associates will assume the role of Data Controller on behalf of The Company in this respect.

 Privacy Notice and Consent

 Every patient (or their guardian) will be asked to read a Privacy Notice at the start of each new episode of care and be required to complete the data consent section at the bottom of the form.
-This will be attached to the clinical record.

 Right of Access to Information